StudioSixPlusOne/rack-modules/README.md

  <img align="left" src="images/Massarti.png">

-A feedfoward comb filter with added feeback loop, can be used to create pitched sounds from noise, or for the adding of overtones
+A feedforward comb filter with added feedback loop, can be used to create pitched sounds from noise, or for the adding of overtones

-- Frequency contols are summed, for accurate pitch tracking
+- Frequency controls are summed, for accurate pitch tracking
 - Comb control adjusts the magnitude of the harmonic bands, positive values boost, negative values cut
 - Feedback adds warmth, and reverb like effect
 - Polyphonic, the number of channels is defined by the audio input